Welcome to Edinburg, ND!

 Edinburg is a great place to live!

 DURING WWII N. ORDAHL, THE BANKER AT THE TIME, COMPILED, TYPED AND SENT A HOMETOWN NEWSPAPER TO THE LOCAL SERVICEMEN SERVING OUR COUNTRY.
 HE WANTED THE MEN AND WOMEN TO KNOW WHAT WAS GOING ON BACK HOME.
 DAVID MONSON GAVE ME COPIES OF THE PAPERS CALLED "THE SERVICEMAN".
 I WILL SHARE A FEW TIDBITS FROM TIME TO TIME.

-THIS IS FROM FEBRUARY 1945 SERVICEMAN:
+THIS IS FROM THE MARCH 1945 SERVICEMAN:

 "THE SERVICEMAN" is sponsored by the Lutheran Brotherhood of Edinburg, Odalen and Union and edited by N. Ordahl.
 Valuable assistance has been rendered by Miss Johansen in mimeographing and wrestling with a difficult mimeograph machine.
 Thank you to Mrs. Sylvia Austinson for cutting front piece stencils, Mrs Gordon Gjelten for reading manuscripts to the typist and to Mrs. Ernest Nelson and Mrs. Al Loe for the news items.
 The editor acknowledges with thanks all monetary contributions which make it possible for us to buy paper, stencils and postage.
 We also express our sincere appreciation for all the letters received from servicemen.
 While we know this issue of "The Serviceman" will be too late for Christmas, we nevertheless wish all of our boys and other readers a Merry Christmas and a Happy New Year.
 (This was written by N. Ordahl at the bottom of the last page of the December issue),